rforbiodatascience24/group_15_project/README.md

 The repository is organized as structured in the course 22160.
 Figure made by Leon E Jessen.

-In order to run the qmd, the user needs to download the files specified in the Data AvailabilitSection,
+In order to run the qmd, the user needs to download the files specified in the Data Availability section.

 ## Dependencies
 This project makes use of the following packages: